 By default, DV Toolkit displays a warning message if you enter a string in the String Search field that contains a trigger-constrained word or phrase.
-For more information about auto-trigger protection, see Filter trigger constraints.
+For more information about auto-trigger protection, see Filter trigger constraints on page 29.